rsachdev19/Snake/README.md

 The large majority of the code was written during the summer of 2015, with the first edits being made in the Fall of 2017.

 About the game:
-The objective of the game is
+The objective of the game is to get the highest score by "eating" as many blocks as possible.
+The snake is controlled using arrow keys.

 About the code:
-The game is mading using javax.swing and java.awt.
+The game is made using javax.swing and java.awt.
 I may try to recreate the game in JavaFX in the future.
 The  code is entirely contained within one Java file, Snake.java, as I had not yet learned about Objects when I first started the project.

 ToDo List: